ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-design.md

 ### Private services network
 {: #storage-infra-design-private-net}

-{{site.data.keyword.cloud_notm}} has a private services network that provides common services such as block storage, file storage, Object Storage, DNS resolvers, and NTP servers.
+{{site.data.keyword.cloud_notm}} has a private services network that provides common services such as {{site.data.keyword.blockstoragefull}}, {{site.data.keyword.filestorage_full}}, Object Storage, DNS resolvers, and NTP servers.
 This private network is separate from the customer private network and it enables environments to seamlessly connect to services located in the {{site.data.keyword.cloud_notm}}.
 The private network is multitiered in that servers and other infrastructure are connected to aggregated back-end customer switches (BCS).
 These aggregated switches are attached to a pair of separate routers such as back-end customer routers or BCR, for L3 networking.
 The private network also supports the ability to use jumbo frames, such as, MTU 9000, for physical host connections.

 ### VLANs
 {: #storage-infra-design-vlans}